-There are many different paths to medical school, so be sure to meet with Program Director Naila Mamoon (email@example.com) to discuss your timeline, goals and course sequencing.
+There are many different paths to medical or dental school so be sure to meet with Naila Mamoon, director of premedicine and allied health professions, to discuss your timeline, goals, and course sequencing.
+You may contact her at email@example.com to schedule an appointment.

 In addition to your coursework, it is important for you to demonstrate that you value service to others and that you have an in-depth understanding of the profession to which you aspire, so you will need to plan accordingly.